Why study Physics with us?

-We have a closely knit Physics community at Heriot-Watt.
-Our staff is highly approachable and we have a good student-to-staff ratio which means we take a caring interest in each individual student.
+We have a closely-knit physics community at Heriot-Watt.
+Our staff are highly approachable and we have a good student-to-staff ratio which means we take a caring interest in each individual student.

 Opportunities to do research in our labs

 Our aim is to ensure that you use your degree as a springboard for your chosen career.
-Throughout your studies, we offer you various opportunities to do research in our labs and elsewhere.
+Throughout your studies, we offer you various opportunities to do research in our laboratories and elsewhere.

 Some of our students have pursued summer internships supported by prestigious scholarships from the Carnegie Trust, Ogden Trust and the Institute of Photonics and Quantum Sciences.

-As a Physics student at Heriot-Watt, you will benefit from the many industrial collaborations and strategic partnerships that we have.
-Group projects in later years frequently have an industrial partner that defines a problem to be solved.
+As a physics student at Heriot-Watt, you will benefit from the many industrial collaborations and strategic partnerships that we have.
+Projects in later years frequently have an industrial partner that defines a problem to be solved.